intersystems-community/intersystems-servermanager/README.md

 Since version 2 Server Manager has enabled you to store connection passwords in the native keystore of your workstation's operating system.
 This was a more secure alternative to you putting them as plaintext in your JSON files.
 However, the `getServerSpec` function in Server Manager 2's API allowed **any** installed extension to obtain these stored passwords without requiring your permission.

-VS Code's Authentication Provider API, introduced in version 1.54 ([February 2021](https://code.visualstudio.com/updates/v1_54#_authentication-provider-api)) is now (version 1.63) mature enough for us to use.
+VS Code's Authentication Provider API, introduced in version 1.54 ([February 2021](https://code.visualstudio.com/updates/v1_54#_authentication-provider-api)) became mature enough in version 1.63 for us to use.

 Server Manager 3 does the following: